Florida Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 After being approved for Nursing Home Medicaid through Florida Medicaid, seniors need to choose which Medicaid-accepting nursing home best meets their needs.
 Even though Nursing Home Medicaid is an entitlement, not all nursing homes accept Medicaid, and those that do might not have any available spaces.
 Finding the right nursing home can be a chore, especially if you are looking in a specific location.

-There are roughly 700 licensed nursing homes in Florida with about 84,500 beds, according to data from Florida’s Agency for Health Care Administration.
-They are spread throughout the state with clusters around the major population centers.
+There are roughly 730 licensed nursing homes in Florida, and they are spread throughout the state with clusters around the major population centers.
 There are about 110 nursing homes that accept Medicaid between Miami and West Palm Beach in the southeast corner of the state.
 The Tampa Bay area has almost 100 nursing homes that take Medicaid between the cities of St. Petersburg, Tampa and Clearwater.
-The choices are more limited on the southern tip of the Gulf Coast side, with about 20 nursing homes in Fort Meyers that take Medicaid and around a dozen more in Naples.
+The choices are more limited on the southern tip of the Gulf Coast side, with about 20 nursing homes in Fort Myers that take Medicaid and around a dozen more in Naples.
 The choices are also fewer in the panhandle, with roughly 20 nursing homes in Pensacola, 10 in Tallahassee and five in Panama City.

 Once you’ve found nursing homes in your area that accept Medicaid, you can start comparing them, if you have multiple options.
 The search on Nursing Home Compare can be filtered by overall rating, health inspections, staffing and quality measures, which can be a helpful place to start.
 The healthcare professionals who work with you are also a great source of information.
 And you can find out more about Florida nursing homes by contacting your local Area Agency on Aging.